• Kracker Archive

 With the money which the man at Charleville had given me, I bought a ticket to Lyons and arrived there on 2 October.
 I was in Lyons for about five weeks and went to Perpignan on 5 November.
 From there I made my way to the mountains where I crossed the frontier.
 On reaching the road to Figueras I jumped on a truck which took me to Figueras.
 I was arrested at a small place nearby which I think was called St. Lorenzo di Corda.
 I was in prison there for three days and was then sent to Barcelona for three weeks and arrived at Miranda on 18 November.
 I was detained eight weeks there and then sent to Madrid.
 I left Madrid on 26 February 1942 for Gibraltar".

-(2) Sgt. (‘Bob’) Wallace Harry Dyer MM, arrived back in Scotland at Gourock on the 10th March 1942.
+(2) Sgt.
+Wallace Harry 'Bob' Dyer MM, arrived back in Scotland at Gourock on the 10th March 1942.
 Evaded through France, Spain and Gibraltar.
 Awarded the Military Medal on 26th May 1942.
 Died in Dumfries in 1987.

 (3) Sgt.
 J.B.
 Dicks MiD, arrived back in Scotland at Gourock on the 10th March 1942.
 Evaded through France, Spain and Gibraltar.
 No details of his evasion available but understood to have completed it on his own.
 Mention In dispatches gazetted on the 11th June 1942.

-Left: Sgt. (‘Bob’) Wallace Harry Dyer MM.
+Left: Sgt.
+Wallace Harry 'Bob' Dyer MM.
 Right: with his grandson in 1983 (courtesy Cherie Scouller - nee Dyer, his daughter)

 Burial details:

-None - all crew survived this operation.
+None - all crew survived this operation

 RS 05.02.2019 - Update to Crew details and addition of link to AL566

-At the going down of the sun, and in the morning we will remember them. - Laurence Binyon
+At the going down of the sun, and in the morning we will remember

-All site material (except as noted elsewhere) is owned or managed by Aircrew Remembered and should not be used without prior permission.
+All site material (except as noted elsewhere) is owned or managed

-© Aircrew Remembered 2012 - 2024
+© Aircrew Remembered 2012 - 2025